1945 Auckland Rugby League season: Round 2

+Harold Milliken was the leader of the Mt Albert forward pack in their 14-7 win over Ponsonby.

 Wilfred Brimble debuted for Ponsonby after having returned from the war.
 He had previously played for Newton from 1935 to 1939, and represented Auckland in 1939 and New Zealand in 6 matches in 1938.
 It was reported following the second round that the gate takings had thus far been more than double the amount from the corresponding period in 1944.
 Chairman Watson said that "it was an augury of a successful season and showed the great interest being taken in sport".
+Brimble got the ball away "sharply" from the set scrums to Allen and on to Travers Hardwick who was usually a forward but was playing at inside centre.
+They in turn gave good service to P Kelly at centre.
 Arthur Desmond (Des) Pike scored a try for Mt Albert.
 He had switched codes and had represented Auckland rugby previously, as well as being an Auckland junior cricket representative.
 He was heavily involved in the war effort, making specialist equipment for the Department of Scientific and Industrial Research and midway through the year began playing rugby union once more for Army sides.
 He later represented Wellington at rugby union.
+His team mate, Basil Cranch secured the rest of Mt Albert's points through a try, conversion, and three penalties.
+The outstanding forward for Mt Albert was Harold Milliken the former All Black and New Zealand rugby league representative.
+For Otahuhu Colin Riley converted two of their three tries and added three penalties to help them to a 19-17 win over City.
+Warwick Clarke converted all three of City's tries and also kicked a penalty.
+Richmond had an easy 26-7 win against North Shore with Bernard Lowther scoring three tries and kicking two conversions and a penalty.
+Tommy Chase in his ninth season for Manukau converted five of their six tries in their 31-5 victory over Newton.
+North Shore were "depleted" by injury and army service.
+Captain, Horace Hunt was injured while Arthur Read was required by the Army, and J McArthur, Cave, and Mercer were also now in the armed forces.